zackiles/deno-kit/src/templates/shared/bin/README.md

 ## **How Files In this Directory are Used**

 - Store binaries and executables that don't require or benefit from Deno tooling.
-- House compiled output from `deno compile` operations.
+- Store compiled output from `deno compile` operations.
 - Contain vendored dependencies or tools that should remain unmodified.
 - Store executables that are called from {PROJECT_NAME} source files using Deno.command().
 - Maintain compiled release builds of {PROJECT_NAME} for distribution.